toddself/whatever.todds.cooking/data/roast-beef.md

-$2021-03-28T10:26:00-07:00
-%roast-beef,potatoes,yorkshire-pudding
+---
+date: 2021-03-28T10:26:00-07:00
+tags: roast-beef,potatoes,yorkshire-pudding
-## Roast Beef, Mashed Potatoes, Yorkshire Pudding, Sautéed Corn & Mushroom-Onion Gravy
+title: Roast Beef, Mashed Potatoes, Yorkshire Pudding, Sautéed Corn & Mushroom-Onion Gravy
+---

 I forgot to take photos of most of this meal, so like, I dunno, maybe I'm making it all up.
 But I had two missions for today: